 Stanley Electric U.S. Co., Inc.

-We are working to connect our Shawnee State students with the regional business community.
+We connect SSU students with the regional business community.

 What is an internship?